alikerr/grex-docs/content/english/connecting/ssh.md

 ssh -Y username@grex.hpc.umanitoba.ca
 {{< /highlight >}}

-#### Windows 10, WSL subsystem
+#### Windows 10+, WSL subsystem
 ---

-There is a Linux Subsystem for Windows which allows you running a containerized instance of Linux (Ubuntu, for example) from under Windows 10.
-Refer to [MS documentation on enabling WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+There is a Linux Subsystem for Windows which allows you to run a containerized instance of Linux (Ubuntu, for example) from under Windows ver.
+10 and later.
+Refer to [MS documentation on enabling WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 Then, you will have the same OpenSSH under Linux.

 It is actually possible to run X11 applications from WSL as well; you would need to get VCXSrv running, on the Windows side, and DISPLAY variable set on the WSL Linux side.

-#### Windows 10, native OpenSSH package
+#### Windows 10+, native OpenSSH package
 ---

-Actually, some of the Windows 10 versions have OpenSSH as a standalone package.
+Actually, some of the Windows 10 and later versions have OpenSSH as a standalone package.
 Refer to corresponding  [MS documentation on enabling OpenSSH](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse).
 If it works with your version of Windows 10, you should have the OpenSSH command line tools like **ssh**, **scp** and **sftp** in the Windows command line, as if you were under Linux.

 #### The original SSH Secure Shell client
 ---